Bennett-Fragomeni/3308_Group-Project_013-6/README.md

 - Users will test and use the product, pointing out features which are limited or features that they wish were implemented

 7. Link to application

+Issue with hosting server, please deploy using instructions above.